hemanth346/tracker_pwa/README.md

-# P2P Lending Tracker
+# Loan Tracker

-A beautiful, modern progressive web app for tracking peer-to-peer lending activities.
+A beautiful, modern progressive web app for tracking lending activities.
 Built with vanilla JavaScript and Google Sheets as the backend.

 ## ✨ Features

-- 📊 **Loan Management** - Track all your P2P lending activities
+- 📊 **Loan Management** - Track all your lending activities
 - 💵 **Payment Tracking** - Record interest and principal payments
 - 📱 **Progressive Web App** - Install on any device, works offline
 - ☁️ **Google Sheets Backend** - Direct access to your data